thebuilder/react-intersection-observer/README.md

 const [ref, inView, entry] = useInView(options)
 ```

-The new React Hooks, makes it easier then ever to monitor the `inView` state of
+The new React Hooks make it easier then ever to monitor the `inView` state of
 your components.
-Call the `useInView` hook, with the (optional)
+Call the `useInView` hook with the (optional)
 [options](#options) you need.
 It will return an array containing a `ref`, the
 `inView` status and the current
 [`IntersectionObserverEntry`](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserverEntry).